NotAShelf/nyx/docs/notes/2023-03-14-impermanence.md

 ```

 Do keep in mind that the NixOS hardware scanner **cannot** pick up your mount
 options.
-Which means that you should specifiy the options (i.e `noatime`) for
+Which means that you should specify the options (i.e `noatime`) for
 each btrfs volume that you have created in `hardware-configuration.nix`.
-You
+You can
-can simply add them in the `options = [ ]` list in quotation marks.
-I
+simply add them in the `options = [ ]` list in quotation marks.
+I recommend
-recommend adding at least zstd compression, and optionally `noatime`.
+adding at least zstd compression, and optionally `noatime`.

 ### Closing Notes

 And that should be all.
-By this point you are pretty much ready to install
+By this point you are pretty much ready to install with
-with your existing config.
-I generally use my configuration flake to boot, so
+your existing config.
+I generally use my configuration flake to boot, so there
-there is no need to make any revisions.
-If you are starting from scratch, you
+is no need to make any revisions.
+If you are starting from scratch, you may
-may consider tweaking your configuration.nix before you install the system.
+consider tweaking your configuration.nix before you install the system.
+An
-An editor, such as Neovim, or your preferred DE/wm make good additions to your
+editor, such as Neovim, or your preferred DE/wm make good additions to your
 configuration.

 Once it's all done, take a deep breath and `nixos-install`.
 Once the
 installation is done, you'll be prompted for the root password and after that
 you can reboot.
 Now you are running NixOS on an encrypted disk.
 Nice!

-Next up, if you are feeling _really_ fancy today, is to configure disk
+Next up, if you are feeling _really_ fancy today, is to configure disk erasure
-erasure and impermanence.
+and impermanence.

 #### Impermanence